reveurmichael/stable-eureka-ollama/README.md

 | `MountainCarContinuous-v0`  |     PPO     |            YES            |          NO           |  `llama3-8B`  |  ![mountain_car_continuous](./img/mountain_car_continuous.png)  |
 |      `LunarLander-v2`       |     PPO     |            NO             |          YES          |   `gpt-4o`    |             ![lunar_lander](./img/lunar_lander.png)             |

+As this repository is mainly based on `Eureka`, you can find more results and a detailed justification that showcases the potential of this approach on the original repository [here](https://github.com/eureka-research/Eureka/tree/main).

 ## Future Work
 - Add support for custom networks and policies